RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO

+- Load files by using dropdown:
+    - Move welder, rice, maize profiles to app folder
+    - Specify in Mobx store constructor which file to load first
+    - Load in entire fileInfo to activeHomer (activeGrid) and activeAppliance
+    - Update dropdowns to show which is active
+    - Load other files in the background?
+    - When switching dropdown, immediately nullify activeHomer or activeAppliance

 - Calculate appliance loads based on usage factors
+    - Implement Amandas usage-to-kW algorithm, but make the factor adjustable
     - Build component that saves to mobx store only when valid
     - Pass in fields to calculateNewLoads to calculate appliance_load

 - Chart Updates:
     - Summarized columns: Total kWh of the new appliance